15dani1/Unity-Projects/README.md

 # Unity-Projects

-This is a repository that consists of all the unity projects I am learning/currently working on.
+This is a repository that consists of all the Unity Projects I am learning/currently working on.